HynekPetrak/detect_bluekeep.py/README.md

 ## Changelog

+## Current version is 0.11 - 7.6.2019

+Do not use version 0.9 and 0.10, it is broken, while working on issue #3

 ### Added in version 0.6 - 4.5.2019

 Fall back to standard RDP security if SSL/TLS is not supported by the server.